intellistream/sageTSDB/examples/README_DEEP_INTEGRATION_DEMO.md

 ### Problem: Only 1 window triggered

-**Explanation**: Data time span is very short (~1ms in default dataset)
+**Explanation**: This likely means you're using `--time-unit us` when the CSV is actually in milliseconds, resulting in a very short time span (~1ms).

 **Solutions**:
+1. Use correct time unit: `--time-unit ms` (default)
-1. Reduce slide length: `--slide-us 100`
+2. Reduce slide length: `--slide-us 100000` (100ms)
-2. Use dataset with larger time span
-3. Generate custom data with longer duration
+3. Check your CSV timestamps - are they in ms or us?

+### Problem: Time span seems too large/small

+**Solution**: Verify CSV time unit
+- If time span shows as ~1ms but you have 1-second data → use `--time-unit ms`
+- If time span shows as ~1000s but you have 1-second data → use `--time-unit us`

 ### Problem: No join results in final query